Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_principles.md

 Let's start here : let's dissociate "how/what to track ?" from "which tools should I use ?"

 ## How/what to track ?
-On your website / webapp / mobile app, every time a lead is performing an action (opening a page, clicking on a button ...), an event will be recorded.
-This event contains properties (timestamp, identification of the lead, information about their device / web browser, language, location etc).
+On your website / webapp / mobile app, every time a user is performing an action (opening a page, clicking on a button ...), an event will be recorded.
+This event contains properties (timestamp, identification of the user, information about their device / web browser, language, location etc).
 These events should be independant to any tracking software ; we will just send them.

 We **do not recommend** to insert the code of tracking softwares directly in your website / webapp.
 Instead, you should use [Google Tag Manager].